Worapat-task999/Realtime-Facemask-Detector-With-3-Class-Label-Application/README.md

 2.Extract files

-3.Look for filename is detect_mask_video.exe
+3.Look for filename is detect_mask_video.exe and run this file